Cliftonville's Moore called up by Republic U19s

 Neither the Republic's U19 friendlies nor the Centenary Shield are classed as official internationals, meaning Moore could still play for either the Republic or Northern Ireland.

-Moore's eye-catching performances for Cliftonville has led to cross-channel interest, but he remained with the Irish Premiership leaders beyond the end of the January transfer window.
+Moore's eye-catching performances for Cliftonville led to cross-channel interest in January, but he remained with the Irish Premiership leaders as the window last week.

 "Cliftonville Football Club congratulates Sean Moore on his call-up to the Republic of Ireland Under-19s training camp in Dublin today," read a Cliftonville statement.